 For films, Fiddler on the Roof, It’s a Wonderful Life and On the Waterfront.

-What was the last movie you saw and book you read?
+What was the last movie T. C. Christensen saw—and the last book he read?

 Kieth has been a wonderful mentor to me ever since.
 He’s a talented filmmaker and has been great at sharing his knowledge with me.